-The connectivity of the AD8175 is controlled by a flexible TTLcompatible logic interface.
+The connectivity of the AD8178 is controlled by a flexible TTL-compatible logic interface.
 Either parallel or serial loading into a first rank of latches preprograms each output.
 A global update signal moves the programming data into the second rank of latches, simultaneously updating all outputs.
 In serial mode, a serial-out pin allows devices to be daisy-chained together for a single-pin programming of multiple ICs.
 A power-on reset pin is available to avoid bus conflicts by disabling all outputs.
-This power-on reset clears the second rank of latches, but does not clear the first rank of latches.
-A broadcast parallel programming feature is available in parallel mode to quickly clear the first rank.
+This power-on reset clears the second rank of latches but does not clear the first rank of latches.
 In serial mode, preprogramming individual inputs is not possible and the entire shift register needs to be flushed.
 A global chip-select pin gates the input clock and the global update signal to the second rank of buffers.

-The AD8175 can operate on a single +5 V supply, powering both the signal path (with the VPOS/VNEG supply pins) and the control logic interface (with the VDD/DGND supply pins).
-Split supply operation is possible with ± 2.5 V supplies in order to easily interface to ground-referenced video signals.
-In this case, a flexible logic interface allows the control logic supplies (VDD/DGND) to be run off +5 V/0 V to +3.3 V/0 V while the analog core remains on split supplies.
-Additional flexibility in the analog output common-mode level (VOCM_CMENCOFF) and output black level (VBLK) facilitates operation with unequally split supplies.
-If +3 V/-2 V supplies to +2 V/-3 V supplies are desired, the output CM can still be set to 0 V for ground-referenced video signals.
+The AD8178 can operate on a single 5 V supply, powering both the signal path (with the VPOS/VNEG supply pins) and the control logic interface (with the VDD/DGND supply pins).
+Split supply operation is possible with ± 2.5 V supplies that easily interface to ground-referenced video signals.
+In this case, a flexible logic interface allows the control logic supplies (VDD/DGND) to be run off 5 V/0 V to 3.3 V/0 V while the analog core remains on split supplies.
+Additional flexibility in the analog output commonmode level (VOCM_CMENCOFF) and output black level (VBLK) facilitates operation with unequally split supplies.
+If ± 3 V/ ± 2 V supplies to ± 2 V/ ± 3 V supplies are desired, the output CM can still be set to 0 V for ground-referenced video signals.

+APPLICATIONS INFORMATION

-APPLICATIONS OPERATING MODES
+OPERATING MODES

-Depending on the state of the CMENC logic input, the AD8175 can be set in either of two differential-in, differential-out operating modes.
-An additional application is possible by tapping the outputs single-ended and making use of the decoded H and V outputs.
+Depending on the state of the CMENC logic input, the AD8178 can be set in either of two differential-in, differential-out operating modes.
+In addition, monitors can be driven directly by tapping the outputs single-ended and making use of the decoded H and V sync outputs.

-Middle-of-CAT5-Run Application, CM Encoding Turned Off
+Middle-of-Cat-5-Run Application, CM Encoding Turned Off

-In this application, the AD8175 is placed somewhere in the middle of a CAT5 run.
-By tying CMENC low, the CM of each RGB differential pair is removed through the device (or turned off), while the overall CM at the output is defined by the reference value VOCM_CMENCOFF.
+In this application, the AD8178 is placed somewhere in the middle of a Cat-5 run.
+By tying CMENC low, the CM of each RGB differential pair is removed through the device (or turned off), and the overall CM at the output is defined by the reference value VOCM_CMENCOFF.
 In this mode of operation, CM noise is removed, while the intended differential RGB signals are buffered and passed to the outputs.
-The AD8175 is placed in this operation mode when used in a sync-on color scheme.
-Figure 46 shows the voltage levels and CM handling for a single input channel connected to a single output channel in a middleof-CAT5-run application with CM encoding turned off.
+The AD8178 is placed in this operation mode when used in a sync-on color scheme.
+Figure 46 shows the voltage levels and CM handling for a single input channel connected to a single output channel in a middle-of-Cat-5-run application with CM encoding turned off.

 Figure 46.
-AD8175 in a Middle-of-CAT5-Run Application, CM Encoding Off (Note that in this application, the H and V outputs, though asserted, are not used)
+AD8178 in a Middle-of-Cat-5-Run Application, CM Encoding Off (Note that in this application, the H and V outputs, though asserted, are not used.)

-Inputs VBLK and VOCM_CMENCOFF allow the user complete flexibility in defining the output CM level and the amount of overlap between the positive and negative phases, thus maximizing output headroom usage.
-Whenever VBLK differs from VOCM_CMENCOFF by more than approximately ± 100 mV, a differential voltage Δ{diff} is added at the outputs according to the expression Δ{diff} = VBLK - VOCM_CMENCOFF.
-Conversely, whenever the difference between VBLK and VOCM_CMENCOFF is less than approximately ± 100 mV, no differential voltage is added at the outputs.
+Input VBLK and Input VOCM_CMENCOFF allow the user complete flexibility in defining the output CM level and the amount of overlap between the positive and negative phases, thus maximizing output headroom usage.
+Whenever VBLK differs from VOCM_CMENCOFF by more than ± 100 mV, a differential voltage, $\Delta{\rm diff}$, is added at the outputs according to the expression $\Delta{\rm diff}=2\times (VBLK-VOCM_CMENCOFF.)$ Conversely, whenever the difference between VBLK and VOCM_CMENCOFF is less than ± 100 mV, no differential voltage is added at the outputs.